justfoxing/ghidra_bridge/README.md

 How to use for Ghidra
 ======================

-1. Add the directory with the scripts in it to Ghidra's scripts directories.
+1. Add the path to the ghidra_bridge directory as a script directory in the Ghidra Script Manager (the "3 line" button left of the big red "plus" at the top of the Script Manager)
 2. Run ghidra_bridge_server.py from the Ghidra Script Manager
 3. From the client python environment:
 ```